discord-extensions-archived/CSS-Snippets/MoreRoundedBorders/README.md

 	@import url("https://raw.githack.com/LuckFire/CSS-Snippets/master/MoreRoundedBorders/borders.css")

 ## Credits
-I got this idea from hellbound's Discord Revamp theme, there are buttons in there that are more rounded.
-Also, to figure out some of the elements and how to get this to work, I had to look at a bit of that code.
+I got this idea from hellbound's Discord Revamp theme, there are some borders in there that are more rounded.
+Also, to figure out how to get some things to work, I had to look at a bit of that code.
 #### TLDR: All credit goes to hellbound, for the idea and some of the code that I used to figure out some things.